hackingmaterials/atomate/docs/index.rst

 * ``<<env.scratch_dir>>`` - temporary place where to run VASP calculations using custodian framework.
 If set to the ``null`` it will simply use the current working directory without using a scratch_dir.

 Note that all of these values might depend on the specific system you are running on.
 The point of the ``my_fworker.yaml`` is precisely to allow for different settings on different systems.
 By having a different ``my_fworker.yaml`` file for each intended systems, you can tailor the execution of workflows across systems.
 This procedure is straightforward but is not covered here.
-If you are advanced, you will understand that you can just set up a second config dir, and point your ``FW_CONFIG_FILE`` environment variable to that second config dir in order to use different settings (e.g., different ``my_fworker.yaml``).
+You can set up a second config directory, and point your ``FW_CONFIG_FILE`` environment variable to that second config directory in order to use different settings (e.g., different ``my_fworker.yaml``).

 **my_qadapter.yaml**